Horizon Chase Turbo Trophy Guide and Road Map for PlayStation 4

 At the very end, it’s likely you’ll be missing a few miscellaneous trophies.
 The only miscellaneous trophy you likely won’t have yet is for finishing a race with every vehicle since you will need to complete every mode to unlock them.

-The Platinum is within reach, just sit back and work through what trophies remain.
+The Platinum is within reach, just sit back and work through what trophies remain in this final phase of our Horizon Chase Turbo Trophy Guide.

 Beat a ghost